weiyilai/linux-foundation-coupon/README.md

 > [!NOTE]
 >Note: Offer ends soon.
 So lockin the price.

+## [40% OFF] Kubestronaut Bundle Discounts

+If you are looking for Kubestronaut program, Use code **DCUBE30** with the following bundle options.

+- If you dont have any kubernetes certifications, go for [kubestronaut Bundle ](https://kube.promo/kubestronaut)
+- If you have CKA, go for the [CKA to Kubestronaut Bundle](https://trainingportal.linuxfoundation.org/collections/cka-upgrade-to-kubestronaut-bundle)
+- If you have CKAD, go for the [CKAD to Kubestronaut Upgrade Bundle](https://trainingportal.linuxfoundation.org/collections/certified-kubernetes-application-developer-ckad-to-kubestronaut-upgrade-bundle)

+## [40% OFF] Golden Kubestronaut Bundle Coupon

+If you are a Kubestronaut, you can go for the Golden Kubestronaut

+It has LFCS, PCA, ICA, CCA, CAPA, CGOA, CBA, OTCA, and KCA certification exams.

+Use code **DCUBE30** at [Kubestronaut to Golden Kubestronaut Upgrade Bundle](https://trainingportal.linuxfoundation.org/collections/kubestronaut-to-golden-kubestronaut-upgrade-bundle) to get 30% discount on the bundle.

 ## FinOps Certification Discount [Limited Offer]

 If you looking for Linux Foudnation FinOps certificatication, make use of the following coupon.